-- ACM Drywall Joint Compound was observed to be in Good Condition throughout the subject building. - ACM Plaster was observed to be in Good Condition throughout the subject building. - Suspected ACM in Vermiculite, Brick Mortar, Concrete Block Mortar and Roofing Material were observed to be in Good Condition throughout the subject building. - No mould or water damaged materials were observed during the site survey
+- ACM Drywall Joint Compound was observed to be in Good Condition throughout the subject building. - Wall and Ceiling Plaster were observed to be in Good Condition throughout the subject building. - No Mould or Water damage were observed during the site survey.